tracer-x/TracerX-examples/README.md

   `make addition_safe1.tx`

+  Optionally, add `ENABLE_COVERAGE=ON` to the `make` command to enable coverage computation.
 If the file `subsumption.dat` exists, this would also perform a regression test on the number of subsumptions compared to reference data in `subsumption.dat`.

-- For running with addition_safe1.c with KLEE using Z3 solver and interpolation, and with additional coverage statistics, instead run:

-  `make addition_safe1.txcov`

 - To run all examples with KLEE using Z3 solver and interpolation:

   `make`

   This is the same as executing `make <example_name>.tx` for all examples.
+Optionally, add `ENABLE_COVERAGE=ON` to the `make` command to enable coverage computation.

 - To run a single example, e.g., addition_safe1.c in the basic directory using Z3 solver but without interpolation:

   `make addition_safe1.klee`

-- And for in addition to running with Z3 solver and without interpolation but additionally generating coverage statistics, run instead:

-  `make addition_safe1.kleecov`
+  Optionally, add `ENABLE_COVERAGE=ON` to the `make` command to enable coverage computation.

 - To run a single example, e.g., addition_safe1.c in the basic directory using STP solver and without interpolation:

   `make addition_safe1.stpklee`

-- And for additionally generating coverage statistics using STP solver backend and without interpolation, run instead:

-  `make addition_safe1.stpcov`
+  Optionally, add `ENABLE_COVERAGE=ON` to the `make` command to enable coverage computation.

 - You can also execute LLBMC to analyze `addition_safe1.c` after properly configuring this repository using `--with-llbmc`.
 The execution can be done as in the following example: